umbrand/brand/doc/ExportNwbGuidelines.md

 * [PyNWB Documentation](https://pynwb.readthedocs.io/en/latest/index.html)
 * [MatNWB Documentation](https://neurodatawithoutborders.github.io/matnwb/doc/index.html)

 ## Graph YAML

-The graph contains a user's parameter settings for a variety of node parameters.
-For this reason, the graph should also contain the definition for the `exportNWB.py` node, even though it can be run independently of the graph:
+Configuration for the `exportNWB.py` script is included in the graph YAML, within the `derivatives` field.

 ```
-Nodes:
-...
+derivatives:
-    - Name:         exportNWB.py
+    - exportNWB.py:
-      Version:      0.0
-      Stage:        end
       redis_inputs:                 [list of all redis streams]
       redis_outputs:                []
-      Parameters:
+      parameters:
           enable_nwb:
               <redis_stream_1>:   <True/False>
               <redis_stream_2>:   <True/False>
               ...
 ```

-In this definition, the `stage` is set to `end` so that NWB logging only occurs at the call to `stopGraph()`. `redis_inputs` should contain all redis streams that a user may or may not want to have logged.
+In this definition, `redis_inputs` should contain all redis streams that a user may or may not want to have logged.
 This is for simple enabling/disabling of NWB logging for a given stream during graph execution.

 As described below, the YAML file of the node that generates a stream will also contain an `enable_nwb` parameter for whether that stream is enabled for logging by default.
-The `enable_nwb` parameter in the `exportNWB.py` node definition in the graph YAML is the priority setting for a given stream.
+The `enable_nwb` parameter in the `exportNWB.py` derivative definition in the graph YAML is the priority setting for a given stream.
 If a stream's name is not included under the graph's `enable_nwb`, then `exportNWB.py` pulls the parameter from the node's YAML.

+As will be mentioned below, `exportNWB.py` also requires a YAML file with data on the participant.
+For now, the path to this file is also specified in the graph YAML, within the `metadata:participant_file` field.

+## Data Alignment

+Since BRAND runs asynchronous graphs, there is a need to track the flow of data through a graph for data integrity.
+See the [Guidelines for Data Alignment in BRAND](https://github.com/snel-repo/realtime_rig_dev/blob/dev/doc/DataSyncGuidelines.md) for a description of how this is implemented in BRAND.
+This is therefore critical to the functionality of `exportNWB.py`, since it must take that data and store it in a deterministic way.
+To do so, data from all streams in a graph are logged using the `sync` key contained in each stream entry as the timestamp for that entry. `exportNWB.py` also generates a `<stream_name>_sync` container that uses the NWB `TimeSeries` container.
+The `<stream_name>_sync` `TimeSeries` has one item entered for each `sync` key value in the stream.
+In each item, `exportNWB.py` logs the `monotonic` timestamps, which are required according to DataSyncGuidelines.md, and Redis timestamps at which each entry was logged.
+Additionally, if the stream is composed of multiple input streams, any additional `sync` labels are included in a separate column of `<stream_name>_sync`.

 ## Node YAML